-- not press the lock lever) 3.
-Push until the canister is fully engaged in the slot. - 5.
-While holding the canister in place, press the lock lever. .
-The canister is locked when you hear a "elick". - 6.
-All the canisters must be well aligned.
+- Push until the canister is fully engaged in the slot. - Press to hold the canister firmly in place.

+- While holding the canister in place, press the lock lever.
+The canister is locked when you hear a "click". - All the canisters must be well aligned.